-Based on the above we can indeed say that access to and use of ICTs is being “democratized” -or, from a marketing perspective, is being “massified” indeed.
-Being that as it may, what these four waves have in common is their claim that new ICTs end up empowering people by providing the platforms and networks that will allow them to participate in decision-making processes and other governance processes, while giving voice to those who had none before.
+Based on the above we can indeed say that access to, and use of ICTs is “democratized” -or, from a marketing perspective, is being “massified” indeed.
+Being that as it may, what these four waves have in common is their claim that new ICTs end up empowering people by providing the platforms and networks that will allow them to participate in decision-making processes and other governance processes while giving voice to those who had none before.

-From a democratic governance perspective, the key question hinges around participation and inclusiveness.
+From a democratic governance perspective, the critical question hinges around participation and inclusiveness.